bacnet-stack/bacnet-stack/doc/indent/README.md

 to `~/.emacs.d/init.el`.
 Format a source file with `M-x clang-format-region`.

 ### CLion
-* Add the .clang-format file to the Kratos root directory as explained aboveGo to File->Settings->Tools->External Tools and click on the plus sign.
+* Add the .clang-format file to the root directory as explained above.
+Go to File->Settings->Tools->External Tools and click on the plus sign.
 A window should pop up.
   Choose a name, for example "clang-format"
-* For the Tool settings tab I'm using this configuration:
+* For the Tool settings tab use this configuration:
-  - Program: clang-format (you should use the name of your executable here)
+  - Program: `clang-format` (use the name of your executable here)
-  - Parameters: --style=file -i $FileName$
+  - Parameters: `--style=file -i $FileName$`
-  - Working directory: $FileDir$
+  - Working directory: `$FileDir$`
-Now, with your file open, you can go to Tools->External tools and run the config above.
-It basically calls clang-format and does inplace formatting using the style define in the first .clang-format file found in a parent directory.
+With your file open, go to `Tools->External tools` and run the config above.
+This calls `clang-format` and does in-place formatting using the style defined in the first `.clang-format` file found in a parent directory.

 ### .clang-format file